How To Read an Appraisal Report

 The subject section contains all the relevant information about the property’s location, assignment type, client information, and past listings.

 It starts with the address across the top.
-Then it mentions the borrower’s name and owner on public records.
+Then, the borrower’s name and owner are mentioned on public records.

 The legal description, parcel number, tax year, and annual taxes are next.